-I am the author of How to Pass The CPA Exam (published by Wiley) and the publisher of several accounting professional exam prep sites.
+I am the author of How to Pass The CPA Exam (published by Wiley) and the publisher of several accounting certification exam prep sites.

 Hello, I am Meghan D., and I live in the United States.
-My father worked in finance and my mother owned a series of home-cooking restaurants in the midwest.
-I’ve lived in the midwest US my whole life, although I have traveled all over – from Europe to China, and many places in between!
+My father worked in finance, and my mother owned several home-cooking restaurants in the Midwest.
+I’ve lived in the Midwest my whole life, although I have traveled all over, from Europe to China and many places in between!
 I even interned as a member of a tax services team in the Middle East.
-I currently work for a big 4 accounting firm in the advisory department.
-My goal is to get promoted to manager by this time next year!
+Currently, I work for a Big 4 accounting firm in the advisory department.

-I took and passed the CPA Exam in 2014.
+In 2014, I sat for and passed the CPA Exam.
 I studied hard and passed my exams before I began working in public accounting, but I kept traveling while I was studying.
 It is possible to have a life and still study for the CPA Exam!
-In addition, I am currently working toward becoming a CMA and am exploring the possibility of CIA.
+In addition, I am currently working toward becoming a CMA and am exploring the possibility of the CIA.
 I look forward to writing about my experiences, helping you learn about all the different accounting exams, and giving you advice that has worked for me and my colleagues.

 Both of us have worked with many internal auditors in our careers.
-IA is a fascinating job, with lots of opportunities to see how a company actually runs.
-You are paid to fly to different offices around the world, look at the other side and “spy” for irregularities.
+Internal audit is a fascinating job with many opportunities to see how a company runs.
+The company pays you to fly to different offices worldwide, look at the other side, and check for irregularities.

-Some of you are already in the IA profession and others are exploring the opportunities.
-In any case, if you visit our site, you are at least interested in internal audit and the CIA exam.
+Some of you are already in the IA profession, and others are exploring opportunities.
+In any case, visiting our site demonstrates interest in internal audit and the Certified Internal Auditor (CIA) designation.

-The CIA exam is the most relevant and recognized certification within the internal audit profession.
-It is a 3-part exam that can be taken in any order, and most professionals can pass within 12-18 months.
+The CIA is the most relevant and recognized certification within the internal audit profession.
+And the CIA requirements include passing the CIA exam, a 3-part test that you can take in any order.
+Most professionals pass this exam within 12-18 months.

-Taking the CIA exam isn’t the end game; it is the necessary evil in your path towards a successful IA career.
-Therefore, our goal is to pass the CIA exam in the simplest, fastest, and the most efficient way possible.
+Taking the CIA exam is a necessary step in your path toward a successful IA career.
+Therefore, our goal is to help you pass the CIA exam as fast and as easily as possible.